Brooklyn Free School: History

 The Brooklyn Free School was founded in 2004 in Park Slope, Brooklyn, and began its first academic session later that year.
 Its director, Alan Berger, had been an assistant principal at a Manhattan high school before he left to found the alternative school.
 He had read about a free school in Woodstock, New York, and was "grabbed ... to the core".
 Berger published his idea for the school in the October 2003 issue of the Park Slope Food Co-op newsletter.
 About 170 people showed interest, and a group held biweekly planning sessions until the school opened in the 16th Street Brooklyn First Free Methodist Church's bottom two floors in 2004.
 The original class was thirty students with three teachers.
 It was the first free school in New York City since the Park Slope Fifteenth Street School closed in 1975.
 By November 2012, the school had moved to a four-floor brownstone in Fort Greene.
 The school had 42 pupils by November 2006, 60 by 2012, and 80 by 2015.
 As of 2015, Lily Mercogliano is the school's director.
-The school is paused since June of 2024, because of finances.
+The school is paused since June 2024, because of finances.
 The school is currently on hiatus because of financial issues.
-In September of 2024, FreeBrook Academy was reopened, and all student from ages 9 and above were moved, except for many, who moved to a different school.
+In September 2024, FreeBrook Academy was reopened, and all student from ages 9 and above were moved, except for many, who moved to a different school.